Bhuj: History

-Bhuj City and Kutch Region were established by Maharaja of Parmar Rajputs, and deterred invasions for centuries.
-Bhuj City was occupied by Rao Hamir in 1510 and made the capital of Kutch (kachchh) by Rao Khengarji I in 1549.
+Bhuj city and the Kutch region were established by the Maharaja of the Parmar Rajputs, and deterred invasions for centuries.
+Bhuj city was occupied by Rao Hamir in 1510 and made the capital of Kutch (Kachchh) by Rao Khengarji I in 1549.
 Its foundation stone as state capital was formally laid on Vikram Samvat 1604 Maagha 5th (approx. 25 January 1548).
 From 1590 onwards, when Rao was forced to acknowledge the Mughal supremacy, Bhuj came to be known as Suleiman Nagar amongst Muslims.
-The city's walls were built by Rao Godji I in 1723, and the Bhujia Fort by Devkaran Seth in Rao Deshalji I's time (1718 - 1741).
+The city's walls were built by Rao Godji I in 1723, and the Bhujia Fort by Devkaran Seth in Rao Deshalji I's time (1718–1741).

 Bhuj has been attacked six times.
-In two instances, the defense was successful and in four other instances, the defense failed.
+In two instances, the defence was successful, while in four others it failed.
 In 1728, an attack by Sarbuland Khan, Mughal Viceroy of Gujarat, was repulsed by Rao Deshalji I, and, in 1765 Mian Ghulam Shah Kalhoro was, by a timely display of the strength of the fortifications, induced to withdraw.
 During the civil troubles of the reign of the Rao Rayadhan III, Bhuj was thrice taken, by Meghji Seth in 1786, by Hansraj in 1801, and by Fateh Muhammad in 1808.
 On 26 March 1819, the hill fort of Bhujia was captured by a British detachment under Sir William Keir.

 In 1818, Bhuj had a population of 20,000 people.
 The earthquake on 16 June 1819 destroyed nearly 7000 houses with a loss of an estimated 1140 human lives.
 About one-third of the buildings that escaped ruin were heavily damaged, and the north face of the town wall was leveled with the ground.